kirillzabrodin/battleships/README.md

 ### Tests

 Testing is done via Jasmine.
 Run ```npm test``` to have jasmine run and results display to your terminal.
+This will also run the linter and test coverage.

+Alternatively open SpecRunner.html in ./spec/jasmine in a browser for another format.
+This won't run the coverage or linter though.
+You can run the linter with ```npm run pretest```.

+ESLint is used as the linter and Istanbul for coverage.
+ESLint is used with its recommended syntax notation.

+Code tests won't run if linter doesn't pass and coverage reports can be found in the [coverage file](https://github.com/kirillzabrodin/battleships/tree/master/spec/jasmine/coverage).

 ### Example